bdb112/pyfusion/README.rst

 -----------------------------------------------

+Update:
+Version 0.62 alpha includes more timebase checks for W7X, corrected gains for channels, and saves utc and params woth data.

-Update: Version 0.61 includes first working version of W7-X archiveDB support, without much care for python3 compability of the new code. beginning support for two component shot number e.g. [20160301,5]
+Version 0.61 includes first working version of W7-X archiveDB support, without much care for python3 compability of the new code. beginning support for two component shot number e.g. [20160301,5]